Benefit changes - welfare reform

 We will provide updates about these changes as they become available, as some of the changes are yet to be finalised by the government.

-The three latest changes to welfare payments affecting people in Brighton & Hove are:
+The three previous changes to welfare payments affecting people in Brighton & Hove were:

 - Local Housing Allowance rates frozen from April 2016